Everything You Need To Know About Online Therapy and Insurance

 Free or low-cost counseling

 Free or low-cost therapy is an income-based payment option that provides low, reduced-cost, or free therapy to income-qualified mental health clients.
 Free or low-cost therapy can often be offered through organizations like non-profits.
-In some cases, free therapy may be available to individuals through a student health plan at a university or an individual's employment mental health plan.
+In some cases, free therapy may be available to individuals through a student health care plan at a university or an individual's employment mental health plan.
 Free or low-cost therapy can encompass various types of services.
 If you're struggling to find resources in your area, consider dialing 211 for support.
 The 211 line is a national hotline to help low-income individuals and those in crisis find financial support, food resources, housing, and mental health help.

 Sliding fee scales

 Sliding-fee scale therapy provides services based on client income.
 Sliding scale therapists don't charge clients the same standard rate and may offer therapy at a reduced rate compared to the average cost of treatment.
+If you’re interested in working with a therapist, but do not have insurance or are not in-network with the provider, it may be worthwhile to inquire about sliding scale pricing options.

 Standard counseling rates